MicrosoftDocs/architecture-center/docs/reference-architectures/ai/speech-ai-ingestion-content.md

 ## Resiliency considerations

-In the case of an extremely large number of events, Event Grid might fail to trigger the function.
+If there are an extremely large number of events, Event Grid might fail to trigger the function.
 Such missed events are typically added to a *dead letter container*.
-Consider making the architecture more resilient by adding an additional *supervisor* function.
+Consider making the architecture more resilient by adding a *supervisor* function.
 This function can periodically wake up on a timer trigger.
 It can then find and process missed events, either from the dead letter container or by comparing the blobs in the *upload* and *transcribe* containers.

 This pattern is similar to the [Scheduler Agent Supervisor pattern](../../patterns/scheduler-agent-supervisor.md).
 This pattern isn't implemented in this reference architecture for the sake of simplicity.
 For more information on how Event Grid handles failures, see the [Event Grid message delivery and retry](/azure/event-grid/delivery-and-retry) policies.